Turkey travel tips

 Robbery and assault of tourists is a problem mostly if you travel in major cities such as Istanbul and Izmir.

-If you're in Istanbul (population between 12-14 million), avoid the city's notorious traffic jams if possible.
-To avoid traffic, it's a good idea to catch one of the dirt-cheap trams that runs through Istanbul, many providing swift and comparatively comfortable transport to most of the prime tourist spots.
+If you’re in Istanbul (first settled around 1100BC and population 13.3 million in 2011), avoid the city’s notorious traffic jams if possible.
+To avoid traffic, it’s a good idea to catch one of the dirt-cheap trams that runs through Istanbul (two Turkish lire in 2012 for unlimited stops), many providing swift and comparatively comfortable transport to most of the prime tourist holiday spots.
+Be warned, however, that the trams are usually crowded on weekends and at peak hour.

 Nearby is the stunning Haghia Sophia (Church of the Holy Wisdom), a former 6th century church which was converted into a mosque in the 15th century.
 Hagia Sophia is now a World Heritage listed museum.
-Restoration work continues on the Haghia Sophia, which is said to have 30 million gold mosaic tiles in its 32 metre diameter dome.
+Restoration work finished in 2010 on the ornate ceilings of Hagia Sophia, which is said to have 30 million gold mosaic tiles in its 32 metre diameter dome.
 Also near the centre of Sultanahmet is the Hippodrome, a huge amphitheatre now in ruins that was once used for chariot races, circuses and public executions.

 Istanbul's economy has been strong since the turn of the century and this is reflected in the construction of new cultural attractions such as the Istanbul Modern museum of contemporary art on the banks of the Bosphorus.

-Sultanahmet is the city's main tourist district but more realistic adventures can be enjoyed in areas such as Taksim, Beyoglu and Pera, which are vast warrens of art galleries, cafes, restaurants, antique stores and clubs.
+Sultanahmet is the city’s main tourist district but more realistic adventures can be enjoyed in areas such as Taksim, Beyoglu and Pera, which are vast warrens of art galleries, cafes, restaurants, embassies, antique stores and clubs.
+Tourists are warned to be careful in these areas late at night.

 Istanbul has a fantastic nightlife and holidays in this city are much cheaper than in western Europe.
-US$9 will buy you a good meal in 2007.
-Don't travel to Istanbul without visiting the Grand Bazaar, first built by the Ottomans in 1461 and now housing more than 4,000 shops - making it the world's biggest covered market.
+You can enjoy a decent kebap meal without alcohol for 20 too 25 Turkish lira in 2011.
+Don’t travel to Istanbul without visiting the Grand Bazaar, first built by the Ottomans in 1461 and now housing more than 4,000 shops - making it the world’s biggest covered market.
 The Grand Bazaar is divided into districts, each with its own character, and the complex has been described as the most beautiful shopping experience in the world.
-Bargains can be had but the shopowners can quickly spot sucker tourists who haven't checked the local market before trying to barter for an item.
+Bargains can be had but the shopowners can quickly spot sucker tourists who haven’t checked the local market before trying to barter for an item.

 The city of Istanbul was founded by the Greeks well before the birth of Christ.
 Roman emperor Constantine converted Byzantium to Christianity in AD325 and renamed the city Constantinople in AD330.
 Turks converted the land to Islam in 1453 and the city was made the seat of the Ottoman Empire.
 In 1930, the name was officially changed to Istanbul.